A History of the Catholic Faith in Pennant Hills

 Though memories of the little church have faded, the Catholic heritage of this formerly Vincentian-owned land lives on in street names such as Church, Cardinal, Bishop and Dean.
 Although they gradually took their holding up to 76 acres, the Vincentians sold it all in 1926 to purchase Curzon Hall in Marsfield for their seminary.

 The Good Samaritans Come

 In 1924 there was a ruinous fire at the Central Novitiate of the Sisters of the Good Samaritan in Randwick.
 The 40 novices moved to temporary accommodation at a Balmain convent until a site was found to make a new start.
-Rural Pennant Hills was seen as attractive and an advance group of three Sisters came in 1925 to live in a house which later became part of the convent.
-The present high position on the Regenbah property on Pennant Hills Road was purchased following sale of the Randwick property.
+Rural Pennant Hills was seen as attractive and an advanced group of three Sisters came in 1925 to live in a house that later became part of the convent.
+The present high position on the Regenbah property on Pennant Hills Road was purchased following the sale of the Randwick property.

 The airy, solid brick building of the Mount Saint Benedict Novitiate was opened by Archbishop Kelly in 1926, Bathurst-born Mother Mary Berchmans leading the community until she died in 1931.
 The last survivor of the Balmain days, the much-loved Sr. Frances Borgia, spent her final years at Polding Villa, Glebe, until her death in 1995.

 Pennant Hills now had the Sisters and the Redemptorist Fathers, who had settled in a large house for their monastery in Hampden Road near the railway station during 1923.
 These features no doubt added weight to the case for the Bishop to form a parish.
 Epping had been established as a parish in 1916 and a new church was built there.
 Waitara has also created a separate parish encompassing Thornleigh, which enabled weekly Mass to be celebrated at St. Joachim’s in Thornleigh.